CNES/Pandora/doc/sources/userguide/step_by_step.rst

         :width: 300px
         :height: 200px

-- using the method proposed in [5]_ : the disparity of an occluded pixel is modified using the right method in [5]_ :
+- using the method proposed in [5]_ : the disparity of an occluded pixel is modified using the smallest disparity (the disparity closest to 0) in 8 directions.
-  Smallest disparity (the disparity closest to 0) in 8 directions.
   The disparity of a pixel considered to be a mismatch becomes the median of the first 8 valid pixels in the directions shown below.
 Mismatches that are direct neighbours of occluded pixel are treated as occlusions.